5 Popular PowerPoint Questions, Answered

 By Chariti Canny

 PowerPoint is one of the most misunderstood Office software products on the market.
-While a majority of business professionals use the product practically every day, many have a strong aversion to the program.
-Some organizations have banned it altogether.
+While a majority of business professionals use the product practically every day, many people are not aware of its full potential or are constantly seeking answers to common PowerPoint questions.

-But PowerPoint is actually a versatile and creative tool when used correctly.
-PowerPoint’s features enable even non-designers to create beautiful, custom slides that allow users to more precisely convey a message and the brand of an organization.
+When used correctly, PowerPoint’s features enable even non-designers to create beautiful, custom slides that allow users to more precisely convey a message and the brand of an organization.

-While conducting research for our newest course Slide Design Lab, I came across some of the same PowerPoint how-to questions again and again.
-Below, I answer five of the most popular questions that I saw.
-I encourage you to practice these on your own so you can discover that elegant and effective slide design is right at your fingertips.
+While conducting research for our newest course, Slide Design Lab, I came across some of the same PowerPoint questions again and again.
+Below, I answer five of the most popular PowerPoint questions that I saw.
+I encourage you to practice these techniques on your own so you can discover that elegant and effective slide design is right at your fingertips.

 1. How to Turn a PowerPoint Into a Video